rmrresearch/GhostFragment/docs/source/background/index.rst

 Theoretical Background
 ######################

-The pages in this part attempt to provide a comprehensive theoertical background to the topics of basis-set superposition error and fragment-based methods.
+The pages in this part attempt to provide a comprehensive theoretical background to the topics of basis-set superposition error and fragment-based methods.

 .. warning::

    This is a work in progress.
 The list of fragment-based methods is incomplete.
-   Furthermore algorithm names are preliminary and may change as the literature is summarized (our intent is to name algorithms after their first occurance).
+   Furthermore algorithm names are preliminary and may change as the literature is summarized (our intent is to name algorithms after their first occurrence).

 .. toctree::
     :maxdepth: 2